Identity Concealment Games: How I Learned to Stop Revealing and Love the Coincidences: Offline Learning of Player 's Policy

-The proof of Lemma \ref{lemma:highreachhighcostImproved} is an application of the Chernoff-Hoeffding inequality using the fact that number of collected action samples from a state is higher than the number of sample runs that visit the state.
-The proof of Lemma \ref{lemma:lowsamplelowreachChernoffImproved} follows from that the KL divergence between the distributions of game runs is lower bounded by the KL divergence between the reachability probability to set $C$ by the data processing inequality.
+Lemma \ref{lemma:highreachhighcostImproved} shows that if a state is reached with high probability under \(\policy^{\playerone}\) and with low probability under \(\policy^{\average}\), then the value of the objective function is high.
+The proof follows from that the KL divergence between the distributions of game runs is lower bounded by the KL divergence between the reachability probability to set \(\genericset\) by the data processing inequality.
+Since the unknown states are visited with low probability under \(\policy^{\average}\), visiting these states with high probability causes deviations from the average player and incurs a high value for the KL objective function.